Prisoner voting rights: why they're important

 Quaker faith is an active one.
 We offer a diverse range of workshops, courses and resources for Quakers and others working for nonviolent social change.

-Our Turning the Tide programme offers training for groups wanting to take action on issues of shared concern.
+Turning the Tide offer training for groups wanting to take action on issues of shared concern.
 Workshops are free on request.
 We only ask for a donation of travel expenses for our trainers.

 We work closely with the group beforehand to develop a workshop that best meets the need.
 This means we don't have a set list of workshops, but example themes include: Power and change; Nonviolence and violence; Planning a campaign; Spirituality and activism; Preparing for nonviolent direct action.

 Our workshops are based on the active participation and interaction of all participants.
 We think that groups know their own issue best - and we see our role as enabling groups to find their own solutions.
 We usually find that a half-day or full-day workshop is best.
 If you're organising your own event or conference and would like Turning the Tide to contribute, we can also offer a 1-hour 'taster' workshop.
 Request a workshop by filling in this form.

 Turning the Tide can visit your Meeting or group to help plan a campaign, start a community project, or facilitate a session to develop the links between your faith and activism.